NCAN Kicks Against Raw Cashew Export Ban, Says Policy Risks 5m Jobs

 James Emejo and Mariam Adedokun in Abuja

-National Cashew Association of Nigeria (NCAN) has opposed moves to ban the export of raw cashew nuts, warning that such a policy could devastate millions of smallholder farmers and destabilise the country’s cashew industry.
+The National Cashew Association of Nigeria (NCAN), has opposed moves to ban the export of raw cashew nuts, warning that such a policy could devastate millions of smallholder farmers and destabilise the country’s cashew industry.

-Speaking at a stakeholders’ engagement and Extraordinary General Meeting (EGM) of the association in Abuja, President, NCAN, Dr. Ojo Ajanaku, said the association would resist any policy that compelled farmers to subsidise local processing at their own expense.
+Speaking at a stakeholders’ engagement and Extraordinary General Meeting (EGM) of the association in Abuja, President, NCAN, Dr. Ojo Joseph Ajanaku, said the association would resist any policy that compels farmers to subsidise local processing at their own expense.

-He cautioned that ongoing efforts by certain international and vested interests to influence Nigeria’s cashew policy could undermine the sector, which he said had taken years of intervention to stabilise.
+He cautioned that ongoing efforts by certain international and vested interests to influence Nigeria’s cashew policy could undermine the sector, which he said has taken years of intervention to stabilise.

 According to him, Nigeria’s cashew industry is largely driven by smallholder farmers cultivating less than one hectare of land, who already grapple with high production and logistics costs.

-He recalled that in 2017, when cashew prices dropped significantly, many farmers resorted to cutting down their trees due to unsustainable returns, stressing that price stability remains the primary incentive for production.
+He recalled that in 2017, when cashew prices dropped significantly, many farmers resorted to cutting down their trees due to unsustainable returns, stressing that price stability remained the primary incentive for production.

-Ajanaku stated that Nigeria, once the world’s leading cashew producer with about 700,000 metric tonnes annually, had since fallen behind competitors like Côte d’Ivoire, which now produced over one million metric tonnes annually, while Nigeria struggled with between 350,000 and 400,000 metric tonnes.
+Ajanaku noted that Nigeria, once the world’s leading cashew producer with about 700,000 metric tonnes, has since fallen behind competitors like Côte d’Ivoire, which now produces over one million metric tonnes annually, while Nigeria struggles with between 350,000 and 400,000 metric tonnes.

 He warned that restricting farmers’ ability to sell at competitive market prices would reverse the modest gains recorded in recent years.

-He added that production costs, including labour for farm maintenance, accounted for nearly 30 per cent, leaving farmers with minimal profit margins.
+He added that production costs, including labour for farm maintenance, account for nearly 30 per cent, leaving farmers with minimal profit margins.

-On processing, Ajanaku stated that local processors faced prohibitive financing and operating conditions, making it difficult to compete globally.
+On the processing side, Ajanaku argued that local processors face prohibitive financing and operating conditions, making it difficult to compete globally.

-Combined with high energy costs, particularly for diesel-powered operations, he said processors were unable to break even under current conditions.
+Combined with high energy costs, particularly for diesel-powered operations, he said processors are unable to break even under current conditions.

-He maintained that banning raw cashew exports would not solve those structural challenges but would, instead, shift the burden onto farmers.
+He maintained that banning raw cashew exports would not solve these structural challenges but would instead shift the burden onto farmers.

-The NCAN president warned that the cashew industry currently supported over five million Nigerians, while local processing capacity could only generate about 35,000 jobs if all domestically produced cashew were processed locally.
+The NCAN president further warned that the cashew industry currently supports over five million Nigerians, while local processing capacity could only generate about 35,000 jobs if all domestically produced cashew were processed locally.

 According to him, “It does not make economic sense to endanger five million livelihoods in an attempt to create 35,000 jobs.”